Rick Schulte

-Richard Jean-Marie Schulte (January 24, 1963 – June 14, 2008) was an American football guard best known as a Buffalo Bills replacement player during the 1987 NFL strike.
-He also played with the Chicago Bears, Indianapolis Colts, Los Angeles Raiders, and Tampa Bay Buccaneers of the National Football League, as well as the Arizona Outlaws of the United States Football League.
+Richard Jean-Marie Schulte (January 24, 1963 – June 14, 2008) was an American professional football guard best known as a Buffalo Bills replacement player during the 1987 NFL strike.
+He also played with the Chicago Bears, Indianapolis Colts, Los Angeles Raiders, and Tampa Bay Buccaneers of the National Football League (NFL), as well as the Arizona Outlaws of the United States Football League (USFL).
 He played college football at Illinois.

 College career

 Schulte played with the Fighting Illini, starting 26 games over three seasons (1982–1984) at left guard.
 In 1984, Schulte was a co-captain of the team in addition to receiving the Bruce Capel Award.

 Professional career

 Tampa Bay Buccaneers

 Schulte was signed by the Tampa Bay Buccaneers as an undrafted rookie in 1985.
 He wore jersey number 61 with the Buccaneers and appeared on the roster for the team's first two preseason games before being released on August 20, 1985.